What Makes our After School programs different?

 The After School programs are workshops designed that build off each other week after week that end with a cumulative project (i.e., public performance, public reading, movie premier, etc.).

-Each program’s lesson plan can be adapted to fit a weekly schedule as small as four weeks to as large 12 weeks (10 weeks being the average).
+Each program’s lesson plan can be adapted to fit a weekly schedule as small as four weeks to as large as 16 weeks (10 weeks being the average).

 These workshops provide professional instruction to youth in artistic fields with the idea of showcasing how the performance arts can be a viable profession or hobby.